Lioncat6/OSC-Chat-Tools/README.md

 ## Exe file
  - https://github.com/Lioncat6/OSC-Chat-Tools/releases/latest
  - Windows SmartScreen will complain due to it not being signed
- - Run it through https://www.virustotal.com/ if you would like.
-Might get some false positives due to the packaged Python file being compressed

 ## Build it yourself
 (Not recommended cause things might be broken before release)
  - Install python [https://www.python.org/downloads/](https://www.python.org/downloads/)